yuno971/xenia-canary/Roadmap.md

 ### Simulated Xbox Live Network

-Implement the system APIs for friend's list, leaderboards, etc.
+Implement the system APIs for friend's list, leaderboards, etc. Reusing Steam or some other service would be ideal.